 The Mentor system aims to assist students make this transition more smoothly, thus maximising their chances of academic success.
 Its purpose is to minimise the 'culture shock' of being a new student on a new campus, often in a new city, state or even country.

-At the School of Human Life Science, we have asked a number of Bachelor of Exercise Science, Bachelor of Biomedical Science and Bachelor of Health Science Degree students to consider mentoring one or more Year 1 students.
+At the Human Life Sciences, we have asked a number of Bachelor of Exercise Science, Bachelor of Biomedical Science and Bachelor of Health Science Degree students to consider mentoring one or more Year 1 students.

 All mentors undertake a one-day training program in early February to prepare them for their responsibilities.
-They meet regularly with a contact staff member at the School of Human Life Sciences (the Year 1 Coordinator) and also work with student counsellors who help to supervise their work as a mentor.
+They meet regularly with a contact staff member at Human Life Sciences (the Year 1 Coordinator) and also work with student counsellors who help to supervise their work as a mentor.